skupperproject/skupper-website/input/start/kubernetes.md

 # Using Skupper with Kubernetes

 Skupper works with any flavor of Kubernetes.
-See the provider-specific documentation for information about setting up clusters, gaining cluster access, and configuring cluster networking.
+See the provider-specific instructions below for information about setting up clusters, gaining cluster access, and configuring cluster networking.

 ## Providers